mobxjs/mobx/README.md

 The most notable limitations of MobX 4:

 -   Observable arrays are not real arrays, so they won't pass the `Array.isArray()` check.
 The practical consequence is that you often need to `.slice()` the array first (to get a real array shallow copy) before passing to third party libraries.
 -   Adding properties to existing observable objects after creation is not automatically picked up.
-Instead, either use observable maps or use the the built-in [utility functions](https://mobx.js.org/refguide/object-api.html) to read / write / iterate objects that you want to dynamically add properties to.
+Instead, either use observable maps or use the built-in [utility functions](https://mobx.js.org/refguide/object-api.html) to read / write / iterate objects that you want to dynamically add properties to.

 For more details see the [caveats page](https://mobx.js.org/best/pitfalls.html).